w3c/wai-media-guide/av-content.md

 #### More about audio description

-See more information in [Audio Description of Visual Information](/design-develop/media/description/).
+More information is in the next page of this resource: [Audio Description of Visual Information](/design-develop/media/description/).